Get Your Feet Wet With High Demand Plumbing Jobs in the U.S. (Updated For 2020)

 First, a bit of context about the data that our team collected.

-When collecting the data, we took into account whether plumbing appeared in both the job title and job description.
+When collecting all 2019 data, we took into account whether plumbing appeared in both the job title and job description.
 This means that some jobs could have plumbing duties while not being exclusively plumbing jobs (such as a hotel maintenance engineer).
 Nevertheless, we did not exclude these jobs from the data since they include plumbing responsibilities.

 We did, however, exclude job listings from both The Home Depot and Lowes.
 This is due to the fact that in many cases, the job listings aren’t for actual plumbers but simply for someone who will be selling plumbing supplies.